Funding

 Fellowship (tuition, income stipend, and teaching stipend)

-Students should bear in mind that available funds are limited, and that financial assistance may be terminated upon the recommendation of the Graduate Faculty for any students whose academic performance and/or progress towards the degree is unsatisfactory.
-Full financial aid will be awarded only to students who are in residence; those who after the completion of coursework choose to live outside the Durham area will not receive an income stipend, but only tuition and fees.
-An exception will be made for students who need to be elsewhere for their research.
+Financial assistance may be terminated upon the recommendation of the graduate faculty for any student whose academic performance or progress towards the degree is unsatisfactory.
+Full financial aid will be awarded only to students who are in residence.
+Students may not perform TA or GI duties remotely; those who choose to take up residency elsewhere after the completion of coursework will not receive a teaching stipend.

 Research Assistantships